isabella232/cloudformation/README.md

 ## site.template.json

-This is for deploying a static website.
-It creates a bucket, a CDN distribution, an ACM certificate, and an IAM user for deploying to the bucket.
-Any other user is not allowed to deploy to the bucket, and only the CloudFront user and the root account can manage the bucket.
-This is used in deploying demo websites as well as the main [https://app.ethvault.dev](https://app.ethvault.dev).
+Deploys a static website.
+Creates an S3 bucket, a CloudFront distribution, an ACM certificate, an IAM user for deploying to the bucket, credentials for CI deployments, and Lambda@Edge for security headers.

+Only the single IAM user created by the template is allowed to put objects in the bucket, and only the CloudFront user and the root account can manage the bucket.

+Also adds headers for security via Lambda@Edge.
+The content security policy and x-frame-options headers can be specified as parameters to the template.